pingcap/docs-cn/v3.0/reference/tools/tidb-binlog/faq.md

 No. For more details on these SQL operations, refer to [Use SQL statements to manage Pump or Drainer](/v3.0/reference/tools/tidb-binlog/maintain.md#use-sql-statements-to-manage-pump-or-drainer).

 These SQL operations directly modifies the state information saved in PD and are functionally equivalent to the `update-pump` and `update-drainer` commands in binlogctl.
 To pause or close the Pump or Drainer service, use the binlogctl tool.

+## What can I do when some DDL statements supported by the upstream database cause error when executed in the downstream database?

+To solve the problem, follow these steps:

+1. Check `drainer.log`.
+Search `exec failed` for the last failed DDL operation before the Drainer process is exited.
+2. Change the DDL version to the one compatible to the downstream.
+Perform this step manually in the downstream database.
+3. Check `drainer.log`.
+Search for the failed DDL operation and find the `commit-ts` of this operation.
+4. Modify the `drainer.toml` configuration file.
+Add the `commit-ts` in the `ignore-txn-commit-ts` item and restart the Drainer node.